-3.2.1 Over-represented gene functions
+3.1 Analysis of over-represented gene functions among TAGs

 The Gene Ontology (GO) describes biological concepts across three main classes: Cellular Component, Molecular Function and Biological Process.
-It describes a controlled vocabulary of concepts and the relationships between them.
-We can link genes with function annotation with particular GO terms.
-We can then perform an GO enrichment analysis to assess whether a particular GO term is over-represented in a particular gene list, compared to another.
-To do so, we can use a Fisher exact test, using the FDR (False Discovery Rate) control procedure of Benjamini and Hocheberg.
+It describe a controlled vocabulary of concepts and the relationship between them.
+The genes with known functions can be associated with a particular GO term.
+We can perform an GO enrichment analysis to assess whether a particular GO term is over-represented in a particular gene list, compared to an other.
+We can use a Fisher exact test, using the FDR (False Discovery Rate) control procedure of Benjamini and Hocheberg to do so.